SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Others

+- [kailashahirwar/cheatsheets-ai](https://github.com/kailashahirwar/cheatsheets-ai) - Essential Cheat Sheets for deep learning and machine learning researchers https://medium.com/@kailashahirwar/essential-cheat-sheets-for-machine-learning-and-deep-learning-researchers-efb6a8ebd2e5
+- [louisfb01/best_AI_papers_2021](https://github.com/louisfb01/best_AI_papers_2021) - A  curated list of the latest breakthroughs in AI (in 2021) by release date with a clear video explanation, link to a more in-depth article, and code.
 - [termstandard/colors](https://github.com/termstandard/colors) - Color standards for terminal emulators
 - [agamm/awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [keera-studios/enpuzzled](https://github.com/keera-studios/enpuzzled) - The new iOS & Android brain game - How clever are you?